kasna-cloud/dataflow-fsi-example/README.md

 This repo is organised into folders containing logical functions of the example.
 A brief description of these are below:
 - **app/bootstrap_models** is the LSTM model pre-populated with the example so that dashboards can immediately render RSI values.
 This model is updated by the re-training data pipeline.
 - **app/grafana** contains visualization configuration
-- **app/java** holds the Dataflow pipeline code using the TSFlow library.
+- **app/java** holds the Dataflow pipeline code using the Dataflow samples library.
 This pipeline creates metrics from the prices stream.
 - **app/kubernetes** has deployment manifests for starting the Dataflow pipelines, prices generator and retraining job.
 - **app/python** is a containerized python program for:
     - inference and retraining pipelines